bobjaeger/TheMansion/README.md

 # Henry comments 13/April
 - You've started, which is good.
 - Not enough commits + changelog items to get above a Pass at this frequency.
 - I can't find your game's data files (e.g. JSON files)?
+Create a root folder "data/", and put all your text-based data files in there.